WarBuggy/in254/design.md

 * Player Control: Yes
 * Primary Focus: Task Assignment
   * in254 regains control and can move freely around the colony.
-  * The objective is to assign work to inmates and configure operational parameters for the coming period.
+  * The objective is to assign work to inmates and configure operational parameters for the coming phases.
-  * Actions may include checking inmate status, adjusting life support allocations, and assigning productivity targets.
+  * Actions may include checking inmate status and assigning productivity targets.
   * When ready, the player initiates the next phase.
 * Inmate activities:
   * Most inmates remain asleep in their bunks.